Provo River Parkway

-|Near the end of the trail, famous Bridal Veil Falls towers above the Provo River.
+Famous Bridal Veil Falls towers above the Provo River starting at mile

+3.8 from the canyon mouth.
 At the base of the falls, there's a shallow cold swimming hole for hot tired kiddie

 The cliffs are limestone from the Oquirrh Formation, formed in an

 ocean basin in the Pennsylvanian Period, 320 million years ago, when the

 only land animals were insects.
 The land's edge was in Colorado at that